DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Results

 The VinDr test set used in our experiments consists of approximately 80\% images acquired from Siemens devices.
 We hypothesize that the observed improvement is due to the fact that the NYU dataset already contains images from Siemens devices.
 Although the pretrained model’s BN statistics are biased toward Hologic devices, the convolutional layers retain general representational capacity.
 By updating the BN statistics at test time, the model can better adapt to Siemens images, thereby improving performance on the VinDr dataset under domain shift.

 In our second experiment, we investigated the effect of an artificially induced domain shift on the $\model{NYU}{}$.
 While the pretrained model was originally trained using input standardization, in this experiment, we evaluated it using images whose pixel values were normalized to the range [0, 1].
-The results in the $\model{NYU}{'tr}$ row show substantial performance degradation across all three datasets.
-Notably, the model achieved only 0.59 PR-AUC on the CSAW dataset, reflecting a 34\% drop in performance.
-However, when test-time statistics were incorporated ($\model{NYU}{'tt*}$), the model's performance substantially recovered, reaching a PR-AUC of 0.88 on CSAW, only 5\% below its best result.
-Similarly, performance on the HCTP dataset was restored to levels comparable with $\model{NYU}{tt*}$.
-Moreover, the performance on the VinDr dataset exceeded $\model{NYU}{tt*}$.
+As expected, changed the input distribution by compressing its range and altering its mean and standard deviation, which resulted in substantial performance degradation across all three datasets (see $\model{NYU}{'tr}$).
+Notably, the model reached only 0.56 PR-AUC on the CSAW dataset, reflecting a 37\% drop in performance.
+However, when test-time statistics were incorporated ($\model{NYU}{'tt*}$), the model's performance substantially recovered, reaching a PR-AUC of 0.89 on CSAW, only 4\% below its best result.
+Similarly, performance on the HCTP and VinDr datasets were restored to levels comparable with $\model{NYU}{tt*}$.

 These findings suggest that although altering the input distribution leads to performance degradation, this decline is not due to a failure in the convolutional layers’ ability to extract meaningful features.
 Instead, it is the BN statistics learned during training that result in a divergence from the expected feature distribution, which can be mitigated through test-time adaptation.